-In fact K had laughed during one of our first meetings at Brockwood when I told him that our company produced sanitary faucets.
-I was in my early 20s when, soon after the war, I started working in my father's factory.
+In fact K had laughed during one of our first meetings in Gstaad when I told him that our company produced sanitary faucets.
+I'd been in my early 20s when, soon after the war, I started working in my father's factory.
 Manufacturing anything at that time was exceptionally difficult but most necessary, as Germany was all but destroyed and everything was needed.
 Needless to say, manufacturing products of export quality was a tremendous struggle.
 Yet within a few years our company had become the largest manufacturer in the world specializing in faucets.
-So when I told K what I had been doing I must have sounded peculiarly proud ... and of bathroom fixtures!
-That's when he laughed.
+So when I told K what I had been doing, I must have sounded humorously proud - hence his laughter.